I love crepes for breakfast on a Sunday morning. They’re a delicious treat and a healthy way to start the day.

 This recipe costs $7.94 to make, including the chocolate sauce.
 I remember paying about that much for one lovely crepe at a crepe stand in Montreal last summer.
 My batch generates 12 crepes filled with fruit and chocolate, plus another 12 crepes to put in the freezer and save for a rainy day.
 These are a real bargain and a great way to start your day!

-Check out my recipe for savory strawberry spinach crepes too.
+Check out my recipe for farm fresh savory crepes, too.